wartkeskaraman/travel-page/README.md

 # travel-page
-This project contains 3 languages.

-HTML
-CSS
-JQuery

-Also this project has pictures and icons.
+This project is an front-end project which is done with HTML, CSS and JQuery.
+This is simple project for describing the working type of HTML and CSS tags.